-Cosmetic surgeries performed for cosmetic reasons on those who are not pleased with the shape of their nose is called a cosmetic nose surgery (it’s called rhinoplasty in medical terms).
-The malformation of the nose can be caused by a lot of reasons.
-An important part is inherited (familial), racial (more or less visible in people of a particular region).
-Apart from this, other reasons include previous traumas (traffic accidents, sports accidents, work accidents, etc.), congenital diseases (cleft lip and palate, facial asymmetries etc.), infectious diseases and with the most important reasons being mouth, teeth and biting disorders.
+The malformation of the nose has many possible causes.
+An important part are inherited (familial) traits.
+Also racial traits (more or less visible in people of a particular region).
+Other reasons include previous traumas.
+Examples are traffic accidents, sports accidents, work accidents, etc. Further causes include congenital diseases (cleft lip and palate, facial asymmetries etc.), infectious diseases, and with the most important reasons being mouth, teeth and biting disorders.

-With the permanent removal of all teeth at age 12, facial development progresses to a new stage.
+With the establishment of adult teeth at age 12, facial development progresses to a new stage.
 Like all units in the face, the nose continues to develop in the 18-23 age range.
 If the teeth alignment in the upper and lower jaws is good, the jaw inclusions and the irregularity are smooth, the face and nose development will be more balanced and better.
 For example, it is common for an underdeveloped person to have a longer and arched nose.
 A less developed lower jaw can only be compensated with a larger nose in terms of the skeletal balance of the face.
 Likewise, a more pronounced lower jaw can find a facial balance with a smaller, flattened nose.
-Just as in the whole body’s skeletal system, all of the units in the face have a biomechanical balance between them and they are in accordance with this balance in their development.
-If a permanent tooth that has been pulled at an early age has left an empty space, the possibility that the jaw being distorted as a result of this, and thus creating deformations in the face is greatly increased.
-For this reason, it is very important to have a good alignment of the teeth between the ages of 12 and 18 (if there is a problem, help is available from orthodontists) for face and nose aesthetics.
+Just as in the whole body’s skeletal system, all of the units in the face have a biomechanical balance between them and their development is in accordance with this balance.
+If a permanent tooth that has been pulled at an early age has left an empty space, there is greatly increased possibility that the jaw is distorted as a result of this, creating deformations in the face.
+For this reason, it is very important to have a good alignment of the teeth between the ages of 12 and 18.
+If there is a problem, help is available from orthodontists) for face and nose aesthetics.

 General Examination in Cosmetic Nose Surgeries